Frvzier/100DaysOfCode/README.md

 - I will code for an hour each day, if I'm viewing a tutorial, I will take what I've learned and recreate the project in my own way, adding new features.

-- I will document everything that I've worked on each day in the <b<log</b> folder.
+- I will document everything that I've worked on each day in the log md.

 I hope many other aspiring developers will someday see this repo and start the challenge yourself.